dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up keybindings to change patterns in templates

 ### Changelog ###
-* Fixed bug in mktags where the temp directory couldn't be created sometimes
+* Fixed bug in datetime.vim where a key map wasn't set to silent
-* Fixed bug in globaldump.vim where an error was still displayed in split screen
+* Fixed bug in globaldump.vim where tag stack can be accessed in split screen
-* Fixed bug in globaldump.vim where a couple settings weren't scoped to a buffer
+* Clarified the documentation in m-tools.txt for the b:globalsplit section
+* Moved syntax.vim to settings.vim to better represent what the script does